grommet/grommet/src/js/components/Carousel/README.md

 **global.colors.icon**

 The color used for Carousel icons.
-Expects `object`.
+Expects `string | { 'dark': string, 'light': string }`.

 Defaults to